eerkaijun/election-gsn/README.md

 ### Gas Station Network

 Using a relayer to relay transaction request, the end user does not have to pay for gas fee.
 The relayer will instead pay for the corresponding gas fee, and will receive the reimbursement from the smart contract owner.

 ### Getting Started

 To run a local instance:
 ```
 truffle-abi
 cd app && npm install
 yarn serve
 ```

+### Deployed instance

+Visit [here] (https://web-hosting-6bbb1.web.app) to try out a deployed version.